Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Symmetry class for finite-energy states; Connection to the class D thermal quantum Hall plateau transition (?)

 In our previous work \cite{Ghorashi18}, we performed a similar population analysis as presented in this paper for the finite-energy 2D surface states of a 3D class CI topological superconductor.
 Based on the numerical results obtained there, we concluded that the finite-energy states of the 2D class CI model take the form of a ``stack'' of critical wave functions with universal multifractal spectra.
 The spectra are energy independent, and consistent with the plateau transition of the spin quantum Hall effect in class C \cite{SQHP3,EversSQHE03,MirlinSQHE03}.
 A connection between classes CI and C based on symmetry considerations similar to Eq.~(\ref{DIII-AII-D}) was also presented in Ref.~\cite{Ghorashi18}.

 Finite-energy states in class AIII must reside in class A \cite{Ludwig1994}.
 For the 2D surface states of a 3D class AIII topological superconductor, whether these are critically delocalized or Anderson localized depends upon the presence or absence of a topological theta term (at $\theta = \pi$) in the effective nonlinear sigma model \cite{Pruisken}.
-In a separate work, we will present strong evidence that 2D finite-energy surface states of 3D class AIII TSCs form a ``stack'' of critical wave functions \cite{Sbierski} [see also Ref.~\cite{Chou2014}].
+In Ref.~\cite{Sbierski}, strong numerical evidence was presented that 2D finite-energy surface states of 3D class AIII TSCs form a ``stack'' of critical wave functions [see also Ref.~\cite{Chou2014}].
 The spectra are energy independent, and consistent with the plateau transition of the ordinary class A integer quantum Hall effect \cite{Huckestein1995}.
-For classes CI and AIII, the only alternative to the plateau-transition-stacking scenario is Anderson localization, but this is not observed in our numerical studies \cite{Ghorashi18,Chou2014,Sbierski}.
+For classes CI and AIII, the only alternative to the plateau-transition-stacking scenario is Anderson localization, but this is not observed in the numerical studies \cite{Ghorashi18,Chou2014,Sbierski}.

 We therefore expect that the ``stack'' of critical states found in the present paper can be associated to the thermal quantum Hall plateau transition in class D. In comparison to classes C and A, relatively little is known about the thermal quantum Hall plateau transition.
 The global phase diagram for a 2D system in class D is complicated by the advent of a thermal metal phase \cite{D-1,D-2,D-5,D-6,D-7}, in addition to Anderson localized thermal Hall plateaux \cite{Evers2008}.
 Further studies of the possible \emph{multicritical point} in the phase diagram of class D \cite{D-1,D-5,D-6} could shed light on the nature of the finite-energy states found here.